google/domaintest/README.md

 `http://domaintest.みんな/token`

-If you’ve pre-generated a token prior to stashing a request, you can assign a STASH command to your pre-generated token using the `<token>` parameter:
+If you’ve pre-generated a token prior to stashing a request, you can assign a stash command to your pre-generated token using the `<token>` parameter:

 `http://domaintest.みんな/stash?token=<pre-generated_token>`